 - Milestones → Milestones

-Task lists are further broken down into tasks, which have their own attributes like assigned users, start and end dates, and task hourly budgets to be filled as you create the project schedule.
-Simply hover over a task and you’ll access them in the form of quick action icons.
+Task lists are further broken down into tasks with attributes like assigned users, start and end dates, and task hourly budgets to be filled as you create the project schedule.
+Hover over a task; you’ll access them as quick action icons.

 Task structure Paymo

-A good practice is to list all the tasks in the order in which they’re going to be sequenced, something that will help us at the next step.
+A good practice is to list all the tasks in the order in which they will be sequenced, which will help us at the next step.

 Milestones, on the other hand, are directly tied to a task list, acting more as a reminder on top of the work package that should be monitored by a responsible person (usually the project manager).